-The new Microsoft Edge browser has adopted the Chromium open source project code base and offers better web compatibility and performance over the legacy edge.
+The new Microsoft Edge browser has adopted the Chromium open-source project code base and offers better web compatibility and performance over the legacy edge.

-By default, Microsoft Edge allows users to open web page InPrivate mode.
+By default, Microsoft Edge allows users to open the web page InPrivate mode.
 This can help users browse privately with many features disabled, including tracking and web history.
 However, in some environments, this may go against company policy.

 To get started with disabling InPrivate mode in Edge, follow the steps below: